gracefullight/gracefullight.github.io/blog/2025/09/02/introduction-to-ai-005.md

   - $z_t = f(z_{t-1}, x_t)$
   - Once trained, this function represents a time-homogeneous process
   - The same update rule $f_w$ applies at every time step, regardless of whether it’s the first input or the hundredth.
+- RNNs are designed for sequential data.
+- a hidden state that captures information from previous steps.
+- suffer from vanishing/exploding gradients.
+- Good for short-term dependencies.

 ### Backpropagtion Through Time, BPTT